Ming06-22/ML/README.md

 # ML

-mnist_kera_mlp: Use MLP to do predictions of cats and dogs.
+mnist_kera_mlp: Use MLP to do predictions of written numbers.

 CNN: Use cats and dog's picture to train model.
 Before MLP, do CNN to extract the feature of pictures.